Causally Fair Node Classification on Non-IID Graph Data: Method

-Our key idea in computing the interventional distribution of $do(\s^{(i)}=s)$ is to decouple the causal effect from the influence of interference in the causal mechanism linking $S$ and $X$.
-Specifically, we first leverage the concept of node color in the Weisfeiler Leman (WL) graph isomorphism test to represent local graph structure information.
-The node color represents the structural information of each node.
-In the WL graph isomorphism test, two arbitrary nodes are assigned the same colors if and only if they have the same local graph structures.
-Let $c^{(i)}$ be the color of node $i$ obtained by WL algorithm with identical initial node colors.
-As shown in the literature \citep{DBLP:journals/corr/abs-2204-07697}, we have:
+The key challenge in computing $P(x \mid do(\s = s))$ arises from the heterogeneity of node-level causal mechanisms induced by varying local network structures.
+To address this, we aim to decouple the causal effect of $S$ from the structural variability introduced by neighborhood interactions.
+To this end, we leverage the notion of node colors from the Weisfeiler-Lehman (WL) graph isomorphism test to encode local structural information.
+The node color serves as a representation of the local computation tree of each node.
+In particular, two nodes are assigned the same color if and only if they have identical computation trees under the WL procedure.
+Let $c^{(i)}$ denote the color of node $i$ obtained from the WL algorithm with identical initial node colors.
+The following result follows from \citep{DBLP:journals/corr/abs-2204-07697}:

 \begin{lemma}[\citep{DBLP:journals/corr/abs-2204-07697}] For two different nodes $i,j$, $c^{(i)}=c^{(j)}$ if and only if nodes $i$ and $j$ have identical computation trees in the WL graph isomorphism test. \end{lemma}